sanketss84/sanketss84.github.io/articles/generate-uf2-qmk-firmware.md

 ## how to generate .uf2 qmk firmware

-So you recently picked a aurora series lily58 or corne or sweep and choose elite-pi as the microcontroller of choice for its higher memory compared to the elite-c and are wondering how to generate the uf2 qmk firmware file to be flashed to the elite-pi.
+So you recently picked a ==aurora series lily58 or corne or sweep== and choose ==elite-pi== as the microcontroller of choice for its higher memory compared to the elite-c and are wondering how to generate the uf2 qmk firmware file to be flashed to the elite-pi.
 This is the same question I faced so lets try to understand this step by step.

 I suppose you dont have the QMK environment setup locally so we begin from there.